For most of us, vitamin B12 injections have little to no value.

 Vitamin B12 shot basics

-So, as you can probably tell from the way I began the post, I used B12 shots as tool for addressing deficiency brought on by an unhealthy lifestyle.
-Unfortunately, vitamin B12 deficiency is somewhat common, especially in the elderly, strict vegans, and people on antacid medications, so I was not alone.
+So, as you can probably tell from the way I began the post, I am not a big fan of B12 injections and don’t use them in my practice.
+However, unfortunately, vitamin B12 deficiency is somewhat common, especially in the elderly, strict vegans, and people on antacid medications, so I don’t mean to downplay the importance of vitamin B12 or the B vitamins more generally.
 But does this mean that B12 shots, in which a nurse injects a vile of B12 into your hip or buttocks, is a good solution to this growing problem?

 In most people, a good quality B vitamin supplement, and not a shot, is probably the best solution.

 Typically, a B12 shot is administered in the upper buttocks, but some nurses will also use the shoulder.
 The nurse will place a band-aid over the injection site and send you on your way.
 While you wouldn’t describe a B12 shot as painful, they can make your hip sore for a few hours after you leave the pharmacy or doctor’s office.

 Prices for a B12 injection can vary by location and practitioner.
 CVS Pharmacy lists B12 shots for $35 on its price list.

 According to Ali Kalenak, a registered nurse and founder of Remedie Hydration Therapy in Jackson, Wyoming, most B12 shots come in 1,000 mcg doses.
 By contrast, most vitamin B12 supplements come in 600 mcg doses, which is 25,000% of the daily requirement.

 What is the best type of B12 for a shot?

 Nurse Kalenak prefers either methylcobalamin or hydroxocobalamin, rather than cyanocobalamin.
 Why?
 Because methylcobalamin is easier to absorb than other forms of B12, which require a conversion step prior to absorption.

 Common B12 injection side effects